 Siwa Oasis is truly that, an oasis away from the hustle and bustle of the Egyptian cities.
 Watching the sun set over this body of water while enjoying some dinner and some sheesha pipe is the perfect end to the day.

 Zanzibar is a fascinating island.
 From beautiful white sand beaches to amazing Arab architecture, Zanzibar has it all.
 This is a photo of two women wandering the beach at Stone Town.
 I chose one of our best sunset quotes to accompany this image.

-Sun of God
+Sunset Quotes The Sun of God

 Tbilisi is a fascinating city with loads of history and culture.
 We spent about a week here and loved it.
 There are many churches in Tbilisi and we were lucky to catch this great sunset on camera.